tapaswenipathak/codemagic-sample-projects/README.md

 [https://github.com/codemagic-ci-cd/codemagic-sample-projects/issues](https://github.com/codemagic-ci-cd/codemagic-sample-projects/issues)

+## Projects for CodeMagic with Mobsfscan

-**For more projects, reports, features, please see: https://github.com/tapaswenipathak/writing/tree/main/CodeMagic/Guide%20to%20mobsfscan%20with%20Codemagic**
+For more projects, reports, features, please see [this](https://github.com/tapaswenipathak/writing/tree/main/CodeMagic/Guide%20to%20mobsfscan%20with%20Codemagic) directory.